FAB-500: Operational history

 As of May 2023, UMPK-equipped FAB-500 glide bombs have continued to be used by Russia in Ukraine, with up to 20 of them being dropped every day, and Ukrainian air defences lack the capability to intercept them.
 The full-scale training of Russian pilots on using the bombs reportedly started in November 2023.

-According to the Institute for the Study of War, FAB-500 "hold an explosive weight of 150 kilograms, have a damage radius of 250 meters, and can destroy headquarters, warehouses, and concrete and reinforced concrete objects."
+According to a Russian milblogger cited by the Institute for the Study of War, the FAB-500 "hold[s] an explosive weight of 150 kilograms, [has] a damage radius of 250 meters, and can destroy headquarters, warehouses, and concrete and reinforced concrete objects."